Wet Electrostatic Precipitators (WESPs)

 - Reduced Installation Time: Prefabricated skid-mounted electrostatic precipitator modules assemble easily and quickly – often in a day or less of crane time.

 - Low Maintenance: All components that are exposed to the gas streams can be manufactured with stainless steel or specialty alloys for long life and low maintenance.
-Systems can be design with no moving parts.
+Systems can be designed with no moving parts.

 - High Collection Efficiency: The unique and patented wet precipitation design provides for high collection surface area resulting in high particulate collection efficiency.
 Efficiencies of up to 99.9% have been achieved.